soroush/graphicsmagick/README.txt

   software patents.
 The user is responsible for assuring that some entity has paid to allow use of any applicable HEVC patents on their device, or that the patents do not apply in their country.

+* GraphicsMagick requires the JPEG XL library from https://github.com/libjxl/libjxl to read and write JPEG XL files.